matwilso/matwilso.github.io/_posts/gpt-sim.md

 And the AI training seems more straight-to-the-point --- predicting the future probably puts a more direct pressure on intelligence capabilities.
 Plus, AI benefits from bootstrapping off human artefacts and ingenuity.

-These types of arguments have been floating around for awhile.
+These types of ideas and arguments have been floating around for awhile, and maybe you are already convinced or already skeptical.
 But I think we are starting to see a much more concrete picture than before, of how, *exactly*, powerful AI might be built.

-...

 So, as we keep on improving these systems, where do the capabilities stop?
 Before the model starts probing deeper into human psychology and motivations?